Anti-army protests staged at Egyptian universities

 Last month the interior minister survived an assassination attempt in Cairo.
 Security and judicial sources said on Tuesday that three Egyptians linked to al Qaeda, and two Palestinians, were behind the attack.
 A Sinai-based Islamist militant group Ansar Bayt al-Maqdis had claimed responsibility.

-Though the Brotherhood, which renounced violence decades ago, has been weakened, Islamist groups that sympathise with it show no signs of giving up protests against Mursi's overthrow.
+Though the Brotherhood, which renounced violence decades ago, has been weakened, Islamist groups that sympathize with it show no signs of giving up protests against Mursi's overthrow.

 On Monday, suspected militants killed six soldiers near the Suez Canal and fired rocket-propelled grenades at a state satellite station in Cairo.